tarekziade/share/flow.rst

 encryption is very simple.

-For example, by using `NaCl's crypto_box <http://nacl.cr.yp.to/box.html>`_ Bob can send Sarah encrypted content mutual authentication is guaranteed between them (not repudiation though).
+For example, by using `NaCl's crypto_box <http://nacl.cr.yp.to/box.html>`_ Bob can send Sarah encrypted content where mutual authentication is guaranteed between them (not repudiation though).

 Encryption pseudo-code::